ArmandSarkezians/CSCC24E6/README.md

 4031
 ```

-Instead of returning an error, the addition of the `__add__` function will return a new instance of the class.
+Instead of returning an error, the addition of the `__add__` function will return an integer.
 When two instances of a class are added, Python looks for a `__add__` function.
 If one is found, it is called.
 If no `__add__` function is found, Python will return an error.
 Creating this function in the class you defined then allows you to overload the `+` operator, to whatever you want (it does not need to be addition, you can overload the `__add__` function to create a whole Tetris mini-game if you wanted to).

 A similar concept is used for the `-` operator.
 The `__sub__` special function is defined, and used to overload the `-` operator.
 The `__sub__` function takes two parameters, `self` and `other`.
 The `self` parameter is the object that is being subtracted from, and the `other` parameter is the object that is being subtracted.
 The function must return the result of the operation.
 An example of this is shown below.